justicephysics/humanos2.0/lollipop-economy.md

 - **The True Index (TI)** measures Political, Economic, and Social Independence.
 The **UTI threshold is 1.80** — when every citizen has genuine freedom, not just a new lollipop.

 ### Widen the Canal
-- **Education:** The Virtual Nalanda — free, global, no exams, no debt.
+- **Education:** The Justice Physics Nalanda — free, global, no exams, no debt.
 No need to buy a new credential every year.
 - **Computation:** The Light@2.7 K Web — open‑source, photonic, cryogenic, zero operating cost in space.
 No need to feed the cloud‑subscription beast.
 - **Energy & Materials:** Free sunlight, deep‑ocean cold, orbital solar, fusion — abundant, distributed, non‑extractive.
 No need to burn the planet for a new gadget.